fommil/fpmortals/manuscript/frontmatter.md

 can use this book as you like, you can redistribute this book and you can distribute your own version.
-That means you can print it, photocopy it, e-mail it, post it on social media, upload it to websites, change it, remix it, delete bits, and draw all over it.
-You can even sell it, although you won't be making friends with the author if you do that.
+That means you can print it, photocopy it, e-mail it, post it on social media, upload it to websites, change it, translate it, remix it, delete bits, and draw all over it.
+You can even sell it, although you should agree a royalty share with the author or you'll not be getting an xmas card.

-This book is **Copyleft**: if you change the book and distribute your own version, it must also pass on these freedoms to its recipients.
+This book is **Copyleft**: if you change the book and distribute your own version, you must also pass these freedoms to its recipients.

 This book uses the [Creative Commons Attribution ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/legalcode) (CC BY-SA 4.0) license.
-Attribution means you cannot claim that you wrote the original book.
+Attribution means you cannot claim that you wrote the book.

 All code examples in this book are separately [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0) licensed.